 Panna cotta is incredibly easy to make, and if it takes you more than five minutes to put it together, you’re taking too long!
-The result is a silky custard-like dessert that pairs well with fresh fruit, a baked fruit compote, or even a spoonful of homemade jam.
+The result is a silky, custard-like dessert that pairs well with fresh fruit, a compote of baked fruits, or even just a spoonful of homemade jam.

 - 4 cups (1l) heavy cream or half-and-half

 - 1/2 cup (100g) sugar